 The term DV stands for Defective Vehicle, while DP stands for Drive from Port.
 These plates are not meant to be used forever, but temporarily, especially before the vehicle is duly registered and issued with a more permanent vehicle registration number.
 The DP plate is used from the time the car is leaving the port, with a life span of 14 days, while the DV plate has one calendar year as its life span begins on 1st January and ends on 31st December each year.

-Both the DP and DV plates come with a log book; that of the DP is the yellow card in which entries must be made at all times.
+Both the DP and DV plates come with a log book; that of the DP is the blue card (or any colour based on the DVLA's discretion) in which entries must be made at all times.
 The DV plate also comes with a 50 paged log book with embedded carbon copies and serial numbers; first for the book and also for each page of the book.
 The driver of a vehicle using the DV or DP plate is supposed to ensure the booking of details for the journey; the details of which include the date, reason for the journey, time of leaving the garage, return time, route taken, description of vehicle, chassis number and make of the vehicle, the drivers name, and signature of the person making the entry.
 This must be done every time the vehicle is moving out.

 AVOIDANCE OF WRONGFUL BOOKING